W. Rick Hamann, G.G., GIA

 One of Rick’s great loves has always been music, dating back to his early days when he was in several rock bands.
 He toured the entire country with his most successful band, Keystone, which is currently under nomination to the Nebraska Rock & Roll Hall of Fame.
 He still loves going to concerts and listening to great music live.
 He also mixes sound for the music at his church and he enjoys doing his radio segment every Thursday morning at 6:45 A.M. with his “Song of the Day” on 93.7 The Ticket with Nebraska Legend, Steve Sipple.

-Rick also loves to spend time fishing at his lake property in Ashland, playing golf with his buddies in Lincoln and Scottsdale and spoiling his granddaughter, Jovie.
+Rick also loves to spend time fishing at his lake property in Ashland, playing golf with his buddies in Lincoln and Scottsdale, and spoiling his grandkids, Jovie, Jones, and Penny.